Indozilla1234/Minecraft-On-GitHub/README.md

 # DISCLAIMER #
 it **WILL** be slower than a snail on a treadmill depending on your device.
 Since it runs on the **WEB** it is stupidly slow.
+# ALSO
+DO NOT USE WITHOUT BUYING MINECRAFT JAVA EDITION!

 ---